Here are some projects I've curated, researched, written or somehow contributed to.

-Worked with RAM staff to develop engaging natural and human history exhibit text for younger visitors (2015-2016).
+Worked with staff at the Royal Alberta Museum to develop engaging natural and human history exhibit text for younger visitors (2015-2016) for the new Museum set to open in Edmonton in 2018.

 Wrote the text for this interactive children's play area at the Vancouver Aquarium, re-designed by W3 (2014).